tonethar/IGME-230-Fall-2019/projects/project-1.md

 # Project 1 - Tutorial Web Site - Deliverable A

-***Note: The requirements for this deliverable are the basic layout and content - we will do most of the styling and responsiveness later.***
+***Note: The requirements for Deliverable A are the basic layout and content - we will do most of the styling and responsiveness later.***

 <hr>